Jean-Dum/EDS_project_Alarm_Part/README.md

 ![Top Layout](https://github.com/Jean-Dum/EDS_project_Alarm_Part/blob/master/EDS_ALARM/front_layout.png)
 ![Bottom Layout](https://github.com/Jean-Dum/EDS_project_Alarm_Part/blob/master/EDS_ALARM/bottom_layout.png)

-All the components are in the same layer (top) but the PIR, this way we have more space and a better 'view' for the motion sensor.
+All the components are on the same layer (top) but the PIR, this way we have more space and a better 'view' for the motion sensor.
 The connectors are all placed on the sides of the board so it is easier to use them.
 We tried to put the buzzer as far as possible from the MCU just incase the vibrations of the buzzer can make any damage on the small soldering pads of the MCU in a large period of time, the decoupling capacitors and sensors are placed as close as possible from the MCU.

 ### Testing